 The NFU collated feedback from thousands of members in order to respond to Defra.
 Our response makes clear that the industry cannot accept a one size fits all approach.

-NFU Vice President Tom Bradshaw, pictured above, said:
+The NFU's then Vice President Tom Bradshaw said:

 Flexible approach needed